 The Digital Advantage For Product Labels

 Multiple flavors or fragrances for your product lines?
 No problem - with our leading-edge Digital printing presses you can combine many variations (we call them "versions") into a single run, thereby saving lots of money when compared to traditional printing methods.
 Rather than sticking secondary product labels on to differentiate your 8oz Bergamot hand lotion from the Pomegranate, why not design completely different custom product label for each unique offering and simply order a few hundred of each?
-Why sit on large supplies of product labels you may never need, or that suddenly become unusable due to some minor ingredient or regulatory change?
+Why sit on large supplies of labels for bath and body products you may never need, or that suddenly become unusable due to some minor ingredient or regulatory change?

 As long as all of your packaging and labels are the same size, we can print multiple different designs in a single run